-Matthew J. Bellamy is an associate professor of history at Carleton University where he has been the recipient of a number of teaching and book awards.
+Matthew J. Bellamy is a professor of history at Carleton University where he has been the recipient of a number of teaching and book awards.
 He specializes in Canadian business, political and cultural history.
 In 2005 Maclean’s magazine named him as one of Carleton’s most popular professors.
 In 2007, he was the recipient of the Capital Educators’ Award.
 And in 2009 he was a finalist in TVO’s “best lecturer” competition.
-He is the author of Profiting the Crown: Canada’s Polymer Corporation, 1942-1990, for which he received the 2006 National Business Book Award – an award that recognizes “outstanding talent in Canadian business writing.”
-The $20,000 award is widely considered one of Canada’s most prestigious English-language book awards.
+He is the author of Profiting the Crown: Canada’s Polymer Corporation, 1942-1990, for which he received the 2006 National Business Book Award.
+The $30,000 award is widely considered one of Canada’s most prestigious English-language book awards.
 His latest research has taken him into the realm of brewing history.
-His work has been recently published in The Walrus, The Globe and Mail, Literary Review of Canada, Canada’s History Magazine, Legion Magazine, the CHR and the international journal of Business History.
-His book Brewed in the North: A History of Labatt’s will be published by McGill-Queen’s University Press this fall.
-Professor Bellamy contends that no industry is more revealing about culture, history and attitudes.
+His work has been recently published in The Walrus, The Globe and Mail, Literary Review of Canada, Canada’s History Magazine, Legion Magazine, the CHR and the international journals of Business History and Enterprise and Society.
+His book Brewed in the North: A History of Labatt’s was recently published by McGill-Queen’s University Press and received honourable mention from the Canadian Historical Association for being the best book in business history in 2021.

 Professor Bellamy is accepting graduate students for Canadian history, and welcome inquiries about specific areas of supervision.

 - Cultural History, especially the history of consumption

 2023 Canadian Business History Association, Best Article Award Winner

 2021 Canadian Business History Association / l’association canadienne pour l’histoire des affaires, Best Book Prize Honourable Mention

 2018 “Raving Raven for Teaching Excellence”, Carleton University